 NACH Circulars 165 and 165A requires creditors to select the real frequency agreed with the customer rather than using the As and When Presented frequency.
 L001 category code should not be used with the frequency Ad hoc (As and When Presented).
 If a mutual fund customer agrees to ad hoc payments, mandates in M001 category code may use the frequency Ad hoc (As and When Presented).

-NPCI Circular 277 introduces the category code S001 for small value ad hoc payments.
-The amount may be less than or equal to Rs 1,000 (NPCI may increase this soon), and the frequency may be Ad hoc (As and When Presented).
+NACH Circular 277 introduces the category code S001 for small value ad hoc payments.
+The amount may be less than or equal to Rs 25,000 (as per NACH Circular 2019-20/016), and the frequency may be Ad hoc (As and When Presented).